wycks/SublimeText-WordPress-Autocomplete/README.md

 # WordPress Sublime Text 2

-Autocomplete for WordPress Functions, Hooks, Constants, Classes, and Snippets for WordPress Biolerplate  / Sublime Text 2
+Autocomplete for WordPress Functions, Hooks, Constants, Classes.
+Also some Snippets for WordPress Boilerplate.

-### Notes
+### Features

-The other WordPress sublime package was not up to date, missing some features and stuff, so I build a custom parser for grabbing data from WP core.

-Also adds the ability for the first "tab" to delete the parameters instead of autocompletintg them which is super useful:

-- First Tab-->Select all parameters
-- Each Tab Thereafter-->Selects each individual parameter

-Deprecated functions (218) have been removed :smiley_cat:
+Autocomplete for:

-    Current WP version : 3.6.1
+    WP version : 3.6.1

     Functions  : 1712
     Hooks      : 1446
     Constants  :  188

-Some hooks are duplicated throughout the WP code-base (contain different parameters), so it is necessarily to tab through the options for some autocompletes.

-Hooks names which start as a variable have been removed, for example `do_action($page_hook)`, there are not many in WP and there is no great way to add them to Sublime.
+Deprecated functions (218) have been removed :smiley_cat:

+This version also adds the ability for the first "tab" to delete ALL parameters instead of having to tab through each one, which is super useful:

+- First Tab-->Select all parameters
+- Each Tab Thereafter-->Selects each individual parameter

 ### Snippets